Seeking Families Worldwide to Answer 6 Questions on Facebook in 2020

 Any family in the Facebook group can answer the questions with one or more photos plus a brief explanation of the photo(s) in English or their own language.
-A selected panel of 50+ families in 30+ countries across the world has been asked to answer all six questions from April to October to ensure we get a variety of answers reflecting some of the world’s diversity of food cultures.
+A selected panel of about 40 families in 20+ countries across the world has been asked to answer all six questions from April to October to ensure we get a variety of answers reflecting some of the world’s diversity of food cultures.
 In future years, we plan to pose new questions on new themes that invite family-to-family learning about family life, country cultures, world trends, and international issues.

 “How do we build a more caring and connected world?
 We at Learning Life believe that connecting and highlighting the perspectives and experiences of families worldwide is one underdeveloped yet potentially powerful pathway to building that world.
 Our Family Diplomacy Initiative Facebook Group is an important next step on that path,” says Learning Life’s Director, Paul Lachelier.

 Family eligibility criteria: Learning Life defines “family” broadly as two or more people who love each other, or one or more people and one or more pets who love each other (and preferably live with each other).
-Thus, same-sex couples, unmarried couples, couples with or without children, single parents with one or more kids, single persons with one or more pets, siblings or cousins living together, grandparents living with grandchildren, and others are welcome.
+Thus, same-sex and opposite-sex couples, unmarried couples, couples with or without children, single parents with one or more kids, single persons with one or more pets, siblings or cousins living together, grandparents living with grandchildren, and others are welcome.
 Each family should have one “family representative” — a parent, grandparent, older child, or other mature family member — who will be responsible for answering the six project questions + survey and family profile questions (see “project work and time commitment” below).
 Family representatives must live with one or more of their family members, have internet access, and be on Facebook.
 They are not obliged to speak, read or write English since Facebook gives people the ability to translate Facebook posts in many world languages.
 However, ability to speak and read English, Spanish, Arabic or French is preferred strictly for purposes of communication with Learning Life staff.

 Project work and time commitment: The project requires each family representative to answer (1) a short survey before and after the project, (2) a question-answer profile + photo of your family to share to our Family Diplomacy Initiative Facebook group, (3) the six food culture questions noted above.
-In total, we estimate no more than six hours of your time for the project spread between March and October.
+In total, we estimate no more than six hours of your time for the project spread between March and October or November.
 Families must understand and be comfortable with the fact that what they share will be public, on Facebook, and will be publicized via Learning Life’s website and social media pages (primarily Facebook, Twitter, Linkedin).

 Questions?
 Contact us at email@example.com.
 Thank you for your interest!